tomalec/articles/WebComponents/unobtrusive-styling-and-composing-3rd-party-html-content.md

 To react on any future changes to DOM you can wrap it with `MutationObserver`.

+#### There is a Custom Element for that
+ .. obviously, you can just use custom element that will make that job for you [github.com/Juicy/juicy-composition](https://github.com/Juicy/juicy-composition)

 ## Benefits

 Thanks to all above: